git-chglog/git-chglog/README.md

 You are now ready for configuration files and templates!

-Let's immediately generate CHANGELOG of your project.
+Let's immediately generate a CHANGELOG of your project.
-By doing the following simple command, Markdown of CHANGELOG is displayed on stdout.
+By doing the following simple command, Markdown for your CHANGELOG is displayed on stdout.

 ```bash
 $ git-chglog
 ```

-Use `-o` (`--output`) option if you want to output to file instead of stdout.
+Use `-o` (`--output`) option if you want to output to a file instead of stdout.

 ```bash
 $ git-chglog -o CHANGELOG.md